 Manicurists and Cosmetologists Face Deadly Health Hazards

 Hair and nail salons are typically happy, bright, colorful places filled with caring, genuine workers who enjoy bringing contentment and relaxation to their clients.
 Unfortunately, the outlook isn’t so sunny for many workers.
 Over the years, many salon employees have developed various types of cancer, had miscarriages, or given birth to children with learning disabilities or other complications, all because of the products they used on their clients.
-If you are a salon worker, and feel that you have been affected by the chemical you have used while performing your job, call the beauty salon injury lawyers at Friedman, Rodman, and Frank at 305-448-8585.
+If you are a salon worker, and feel that you have been affected by the chemical you have used while performing your job, call the beauty salon injury lawyers at Friedman Rodman Frank & Estrada, P.A. at 305-448-8585.

 A growing number of research has found that many products used by salon workers contain harmful chemicals that can lead to debilitating illnesses to those constantly exposed to them.
 These illnesses can vary from slight to much more severe.
 Hairstylists, makeup artists and manicurists who work with these chemicals on a daily basis tend to have higher risk factors for developing several ailments and complications, including Hodgkin’s disease, low birth-weight babies, miscarriages, respiratory infections and even cancer.
 All over the country, cosmetologists have shared similar stories of tragedy and illnesses believed to be linked to their workplaces.

 Some researchers believe that in small doses, exposure to hazardous chemicals found in nail polish, nail polish remover, nail primers, disinfectants, hair dyes, and other materials are not harmful to customers who have minimal contact with these products.
 But on the other hand, workers who are exposed to them for several hours a day, several days a week can suffer debilitating health issues.
 Below is just a sampling of hazardous chemicals found in nail salon products and the harmful effects they can cause: